Ryan Lindgren: Colorado Avalanche

 On March 1, 2025, the Rangers traded Lindgren, Jimmy Vesey and prospect Hank Kempf, to the Colorado Avalanche in exchange for Calvin de Haan, Juuso Pärssinen, and two conditional draft picks in 2025.

 Seattle Kraken

 As a free agent at the conclusion of his contract with the Avalanche, Lindgren was signed to a four-year, $18 million contract with the Seattle Kraken on July 1, 2025.

 International play

 Lindgren has represented the United States teams in international play.
 He began his international career as the United States captain at the 2015 World U-17 Hockey Challenge, where he recorded one assist in six games as his team lost in quarterfinals.
 He captained the under-18 team in the 2016 World U18 Championships, scoring two goals and adding three assists in seven games, helping his team to third place.
 He was also on the gold-winning junior team in the 2017 World Junior Championships, getting one assist in seven games.
 During the 2018 World Junior Championships, he was an alternate captain of the bronze-winning junior team, recording an assist in seven games.

+Lindgren was ejected from a quarterfinal game at the 2026 World Championship after an illegal check to the head of Canadian defenseman Evan Bouchard.